Lyndir/MasterPassword/TestFlight/README.txt

-Thanks for downloading the TestFlight SDK 0.8.3!
+Thanks for downloading the TestFlight SDK 1.0!

 This document is also available on the web at https://www.testflightapp.com/sdk/doc

 1. Why use the TestFlight SDK?
 2. Considerations
 3. How do I integrate the SDK into my project?
+4. Beta Testing and Release Differentiation
-4. Using the Checkpoint API
+5. Using the Checkpoint API
-5. Using the Feedback API
+6. Using the Feedback API
-6. Upload your build
+7. Upload your build
-7. Questions API
+8. Questions API
-8. View your results
+9. View your results
-9. Advanced Exception Handling
+10. Advanced Exception Handling
-10. Remote Logging
+11. Remote Logging
-11. iOS 3
+12. iOS 3

 START